Dr. Marcel A. Behr

 The Research Institute of the McGill University Health Centre

-Dr. Behr is co-Director the McGill Interdisciplinary Initiative in Infection and Immunity (McGill-i4) and the Interim director of the McGill Infectious Diseases Division.
+Dr. Behr is the Interim Director the McGill Interdisciplinary Initiative in Infection and Immunity (MI4) and the Interim director of the McGill Infectious Diseases Division.
 He was the founding Director of the McGill International TB Centre.

 Main areas of research: